Quill One

 Industrial problemCheap AI chipMemory capacity, model-store architecture, and sovereign manufacturing

-The 2023 idea was a humanitarian AI device.
+The updated strategic line: the 2023 idea was a humanitarian AI device.
 Quill One is a sovereign AI compute platform with humanitarian deployment as one of its first major missions.

 4. Positioning: The Starlink for AI